M66B/FairEmail/FAQ.md

 However, you can easily install an update via a button in the update available notification.
 You could use the [IzzyOnDroid F-Droid Repository](https://apt.izzysoft.de/fdroid/) to manage GitHub updates.

+The GitHub "[large](https://developer.android.com/guide/topics/manifest/application-element#largeHeap)" version will request more working memory from Android, which may be necessary when more than 10-20 accounts are configured.

 <br />

 <a name="faq174"></a>